 Organisation and Governance

-As the initiator of ICARS, the Danish government has led its initial development.
-On that basis, ICARS is currently embedded in the Danish Ministry of Health, but will become independent in mid-2021.
+As the initiator of ICARS, the Danish government led its initial development.
+In November 2021, ICARS became an independent, self-governing organisation, following the Danish Ministry of Health appointing the inaugural Board of Directors.

-The independent self-governing organisation will be led by an international Board of Directors, which will be the supreme governing body of ICARS.
+The international Board of Directors is the supreme governing body of ICARS.
 It is the strategic goal of ICARS to become an international organisation uniting countries, foundations and organisations on the fulfilment of ICARS’ mission.
 This development will be guided by the Board of Directors.

 Click on the figure to find out more